noizu/fragmented-keys/README.md

 Overview
 ----------
-Fragmented Keys provide a straightforward way to manage and invalidate composite memcache keys.
+Fragmented Keys provide a straightforward way to manage and invalidate composite cache keys.

 It does this by persisting in memcache (or other back-end persistance layer of your choice)  tag-instance versionining information.
 When constructing composite/fragmented keys these tags and their versions are used to generate the final composite key.